African and African Diaspora Studies Minor

 at boston college

-- BK110 Introduction to African Diaspora Studies – 3 credits
+- AADS1110 Introduction to African Diaspora Studies – 3 credits

-- Four additional courses (clustered around a theme) – we recommend that minors take AT LEAST two courses of 3 or 4 credits before taking BK600 Senior Seminar (or the equivalent)
+- Four additional courses (clustered around a theme) – we recommend that minors take AT LEAST two courses of three or four credits before taking AADS6600 Senior Seminar

-BK110 Introduction to African Diaspora Studies familiarizes students with the major issues and methodologies involved in studying the African diaspora.
-BK600 Senior Seminar is an intensive reading and writing course designed to assist students in synthesizing their minor experience.
+AADS1110 Introduction to African Diaspora Studies familiarizes students with the major issues and methodologies involved in studying the African diaspora.
+AADS6600 Senior Seminar is an intensive reading and writing course designed to assist students in synthesizing their minor experience.

 To affirm and specify our minors’ selected Central Theme, we suggest that their four additional courses reflect a particular thematic focus.
 Some possible themes are: